Dr Dangs Lab

 Prostate is a walnut size gland which helps in production of seminal fluid and control of urination in men.

-Prostate enlargement is a common problem associated with aging in men & is also known as Benighn Prostatic Hyperplasia.
+Prostate enlargement is a common problem associated with aging in men & is also known as Benign Prostatic Hyperplasia.

 PSA is a protein produced by normal as well as cancerous cells of the prostate gland.
 Amount of PSA present in the blood is used as a screening test for prostate cancer, but an increase is also commonly seen in cases of BPH.